The My Hero Academia Season 6 release date is confirmed for October 1, 2022, the Fall 2022 anime season.

 - Monica Rial – Tsuyu Asui

 - John Swasey – Shigaraki/All-For-One

 Boku no Hero Academia Season 6 release date: Why the long wait?

-However, Weekly Shonen Jump reportedly shows the Boku no Hero Academia Season 6 release date as set for Fall 2022.
+Early on, Weekly Shonen Jump showed that the Boku no Hero Academia Season 6 release date was set for Fall 2022.

 On September 25, 2021, the official website stated, “Details such as the broadcast time will be announced at a later date.”